Welcome New Students!

 The center provides writing support to Penn students and faculty across the disciplines.
 In addition to providing individual writing guidance and feedback to our students, the Marks Family Writing Center also presents writing workshops across campus, consults with faculty and assists them with designing and responding to writing assignments, and engages in community outreach.

-Penn Libraries/SEAS Library Resources
+Penn Libraries/Engineering Library Resources

-Students and scholars can access the SEAS Engineering Library website where they can schedule consultations with the librarians, find new books, or search the catalog.
+Students and scholars can access the Engineering Library website where they can schedule consultations with the librarians, find new books, or search the catalog.

 Career Services for:

-Student Services & Support
+Student Services and Support

 Counseling and Psychological Services (CAPS)

-Offers confidential and free professional mental health services to undergraduate, graduate, and professional students at Penn.
+Offers confidential and free professional mental health services to undergraduate, graduate and professional students at Penn.
 Their goal is to assist students in their adjustment to university life and help them take full advantage of the academic and social environment at Penn.
-Students learn to manage personal problems, situational crises, and academic stresses, as well as develop self-awareness, personal responsibility, and skills for life-long learning.
+Students learn to manage personal problems, situational crises and academic stresses, as well as develop self-awareness, personal responsibility and skills for life-long learning.

 Division of Public Safety (DPS)

 The Division of Public Safety (DPS) comprises 180 personnel, 121 of which are sworn University of Pennsylvania Police Officers.
-DPS is responsible for enhancing the quality of life, safety, and security of the Penn community.
+DPS is responsible for enhancing the quality of life, safety and security of the Penn community.
 The Division accomplishes its mission through the delivery of comprehensive and integrated safety and security programs.

 The Penn Grad Center is a space where graduate and professional students can create and participate in a graduate community at Penn.
 The center provides intellectual, social, and professional development programs to bring together the wide range of graduate and professional students at Penn for cross-disciplinary, cross-cultural exchanges.
-The center also provides a centrally-located home that includes a lounge, computer lab, and meeting space.
+The center also provides a centrally located home that includes a lounge, computer lab and meeting space.

 Graduate Group Review Student Feedback Form